-In this article, we will also discuss how do commercials generators work for the building, how much does a commercial generator typically cost, key benefits of the generator for the commercial building.
+In this article, we will also discuss how commercial generators work for the building, how much a commercial generator typically costs, and key benefits of the generator for the commercial building.
 Let’s start with the reason why a generator is so important for a commercial building.

 Importance of Generators Commercial Buildings.

 - Blackouts and power outages continue to grow